Burr conspiracy: Aftermath

 Blennerhassett's mansion and island had been occupied by the Virginia militia, which allegedly plundered the property.
 Blennerhassett fled with his family, was arrested twice, and remained in prison until Burr's acquittal.
 Afterward he moved to Mississippi to become a cotton planter.
 Later in life, he and his family moved to Montreal, Canada.
 Towards the end of his life, he went to Europe, where he lived until his death in Guernsey on February 2, 1831.

 Though victorious in court, Burr lost in the court of public opinion.
+The United States government was broadly supportive of expansion and was even known to pointedly ignore military filibuster conspiracies in the southwest for reasons diplomatic and pragmatic, but Burr was uniquely viewed as not just expansionist but secessionist.
 Effigies of him, the other conspirators, and Marshall were hanged all across the nation.
 Burr also was found in violation of the Neutrality Act, which in addition to the public outcry towards his acquittal, caused him to enter a self-imposed exile in Europe for protection.
 While there, Burr attempted to start a revolution in Mexico with help from England, which was denied.
 He went to France next, and reached out to Napoleon directly, but was also denied assistance.
 Defeated, Burr returned to the United States after four years overseas under the alias of M. Arnot.
 He resumed his law practice in New York until his death on September 14, 1836.